Griffon26/taserver/docs/user_manual/hosting_a_game_server.md

 10. As an administrator run `start_taserver_firewall.py` in the root of this repository.
 This is very important.
 This script will manage firewall rules to keep kicked players out and only allow logged in players on the game server.
 Without this script running you will not be able to get rid of hackers that are normally "unkickable".

+      **You will need to run the firewall everytime you want to run the server.**

-11. If the game server is running behind a router you'll need to forward the following ports to the game server:
+11. If the game server is running behind a router, you'll need to forward the following ports to the game server:

     * 7777/UDP